GypsyShen/react-redux-expressjs-azure-example/README.md

 # react-redux-expressjs-azure-example
-A TODO list web app built with React and Redux as frontend, which is served by expressJS, and is deployed in Microsoft Azure Web App service.
+A TODO list web app built with React and Redux as frontend, which is served by expressJS, and is deployed in Microsoft Azure Web App service by GitHub.

 ## Create the Express App